x-magic/DramaTracking/README.md

 - Multiple status of drama, and color coded.
 - Geolocation of drama can be recorded.
 - Auto disable any control that should not be changed.
-> When a drama is not in airing, change and delete is not allowed.
+- --When a drama is not in airing, change and delete is not allowed.
-> Non-numerical season cannot be changed.
+- --Non-numerical season cannot be changed.
 - Deletion alert to prevent accidentally click the delete button.
 - Auto scroll to bottom of list.